El Joe, la leyenda

-The Joe, the leyend (Spanish: El Joe, la leyenda) is a 119-episode Colombian television biopic.
+The Joe, the Legend (Spanish: El Joe, la leyenda) is a 119-episode Colombian television biopic.
 It is inspired by the life and works of singer Joe Arroyo.
 Jair Romero starred as Joe Arroyo.
 Mauro Castillo and Estefanía Borges also starred as Wilson Manyoma and Jacqueline Ramón, respectively.
 Produced by Guillermo Restrepo, the TV show was a RCN Televisión production.
 It was originally broadcast from 30 May to 20 December 2011.

 Positively reviewed in Colombia, El Joe, la leyenda was honored with the Premios India Catalina award for best soap opera.

 Plot

 Joe Arroyo started his singing career in the 1970s, with local performances in the Colombian Caribbean region.
 Musician Julio Estrada (aka Fruko) discovered Arroyo's talent during Barranquilla's Carnival and asked him to be a part of the Fruko y sus Tesos band.
 He would then go on to form the orchestra La Verdad in 1981.

 Arroyo is depicted in the first episodes as a young, attractive and courageous man that during a carnival falls in love with Jaqueline Ramón, daughter of the owner of a local music label.
 Arroyo is soon engulfed in a love triangle.

 A sad part of Arroyo's life was captured in the series when his mother Ángela died.

 The serial also focuses on Arroyo's struggle to succeed in the musical business and uses the lyrics from his most popular songs as a narrative device throughout the episodes.